Bambuu/intermediate-react/part6/src/assignments/assignment-1.md

 Inside `Theming.js` create a button with the text "Toggle Theme" Using inline styles, use the "color" value you get from the theme, to set the backgroundColor of the button.
+GUSTAV: ARE THEY TOTALLY FAMILIAR WITH INLINE STYLES?

 You should have a nice orange button now!